The Mayor’s Medal

 You will need to provide full details of why you are making the nomination giving comprehensive reasons why you consider that the person being nominated has enriched the lives of the residents.

-Each nomination will be considered on its own merits by the Council.
+Each nomination will be considered on its own merits.

 Award details and nomination procedures: